 The university now offers 13 graduate degree programs along with a number of post-baccalaureate and post-master programs.
-The university has consistently shown growth in the area of graduate studies, including the following additions: In 2000, Caldwell was the first higher education institution in New Jersey to offer an M.A. in Counseling with a Specialization in Art Therapy in 2008, the first Post-graduate M.A. in Art Therapy; in 2001, the university initiated a Post-baccalaureate Teacher Certification program in Special Education and a Dual Certification in Early Childhood and Elementary Education program; in 2003, the university began offering an M.B.A. program in the School of Business and Computer Science, and the Behavior Analyst Certification Board, Inc. ® approved a course sequence submitted by Caldwell as meeting the coursework requirement for taking the Board Certified Behavior Analyst TM examination.
+The university has consistently shown growth in the area of graduate studies, including the following additions: Caldwell University's graduate programs in Counseling were initiated in 2000.
+The clinical mental health counseling and school counseling specializations received initial accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in 2010.
+The graduate program in clinical mental health counseling with concentration in art therapy (CMHC/AT) received initial accreditation from CACREP in 2013, becoming the first program in the nation to be both CACREP-accredited and AATA-approved.
+In addition, the Masters in Clinical Mental Health Counseling with Art Therapy Concentration degree and Post Master's degree in Art Therapy have been accredited by The Commission on Accreditation of Allied Health Educational Programs (CAAHEP) since 2017.
+In 2001, the university initiated a Post-baccalaureate Teacher Certification program in Special Education and a Dual Certification in Early Childhood and Elementary Education program.
+In 2003, the university began offering an M.B.A. program in the School of Business and Computer Science, and the Behavior Analyst Certification Board, Inc. ® approved a course sequence submitted by Caldwell as meeting the coursework requirement for taking the Board Certified Behavior Analyst TM examination.
 In fall 2005, the university introduced an M.A. in Special Education and an M.A. in Applied Behavior Analysis.
 In the fall of 2009, the university's first doctoral program, a Ph.D. in Applied Behavior Analysis, commenced.
-The university was approved to offer its second and third doctoral programs in the fall of 2014, a Ph.D. program and an Ed.D. program in Educational Leadership.
+The university was approved to offer its second and third doctoral programs in the fall of 2014. a Ph.D. program and an Ed.D. program in Educational Leadership.
 In the fall of 2016, the university began offering another graduate program, M.A. in Higher Education.
 The program is offered in a fully online format.